CIVIL RIGHTS LEADER. ENVIRONMENTAL CHAMPION. FIGHTING FOR US.

 Rick Chavez Zbur has spent his life fighting for equality and justice — for LGBTQ+ people, immigrants, communities of color and faith and people living with HIV.
 Justice for our planet and for the communities most impacted by pollution and climate change.
 Economic justice for working families and our most vulnerable.
 Criminal justice and gun safety reform.
 Health justice for everyone.

 Rick grew up in a rural farming community in the Rio Grande Valley in New Mexico, the same area that his mother Erlinda Chavez and her family lived for generations.
 His father Richard Thomas Zbur dropped out of high school to work in a union job in the steel mills of Chicago to help support his family.
 He joined the Air Force and served in the Korean War.
 After the war, he earned his high school diploma, and moved to New Mexico, where he met and married Rick’s mother.
 Because of the G.I.
-Bill, Rick’s father was able to go to college in New Mexico and graduate school in Utah.
+Bill, Rick’s father was able to go to college in New Mexico and ultimately earned a PhD and became a college professor.
 When Rick was in 5th grade, his family moved back to New Mexico to care for his aging grandparents Josefina and Francisco Chavez.

 On the farm, Rick’s parents taught him the values of hard work, commitment to family and service to community.
 He and his siblings worked before and after school on the family farm and helped care for their grandparents.
 Rick spent summers in high school as a mentor for children with muscular dystrophy and volunteering to rebuild a church burned by an arsonist.